mattias-p/zonemaster/docs/specifications/tests/Methods.md

 4. If the recursive lookup reaches a name server that authoritatively responds with NXDOMAIN for the child domain (child zone), the method succeeds.
 The zone returning NXDOMAIN is considered to be the parent zone.
-5. If the recursive lookup reaches authorititative NOERROR answer, with or with record in the answer section, the method fails, and no parent zone is found.
+5. If the recursive lookup reaches authorititative NOERROR answer, with or without records in the answer section, the method fails, and no parent zone is found.
 6. If the recurse lookup is exhausted or ends in a loop, then the method fails and no parent zone is found.

 ## Method 2: Delegation name servers

-Obtain the name servers (NS records) for the given zone as defined in its delegation from the parent zone.
+Obtain the name servers names (extracted from the NS records) for the given zone (child zone) as defined in the delegation from the parent zone.

 1. Obtain parent zone using Method 1.